25FBQ Flying Cloud 2020 Front Queen Sandpiper $95,000 asking. The MSRP sheet is $94,634; however, the dealer added the following:

 My husband is VERY TYPE A and has the airstream cleaned and waxed on a regular basis, whether it is needed or not.
 It is in perfect condition!

-It has only been from Jacksonville to Tampa 3’x and in those 3 x’s we have taken a little trip to the iconic Red Coconut RV Park in Ft.
+It has only been from Jacksonville to Tampa and a little trip to the iconic Red Coconut RV Park in Ft.
 Meyers Beach twice.
+We now have it under protection at our home in Colorado.

-Before we settle into it, we have decided we want a 30ft, Classic 2022.
+Before we settle into it, we have decided we want a larger airstream.
 We are SOLD on airstream, so much that we are willing to spend more and get the extra room with automated awning.
 We have only used the awnings to “air-them-out.”
 They are in perfect condition.
-We just would like to be able to push a button for the main one to engage and retract 🙂

 You may also like...